JamesLemony/jameslemony.github.io/content/Course Notes/Quantifiers.md

 > Some police officer knocked on the door and gave a piece of paper to my mother which said we had to evacuate the house immidiately.

 ### Any
 Any + singular noun/plural noun/uncountable noun.
-"Any" kelimesinin her türlü kullanımından sonra bu isimler gelebilir.

-Olumsuz ve soru cümlelerinde kullanımı:
+Any, genellikle olumsuz ve soru cümlelerinde kullanılır.

+Olumsuz cümlelerde kullanımı:

 > [!EXAMPLE]
 > He does not have any more fruits.
-> Have you got any news to tel me?
-You seem like you have some beans to spill.
-> Does Eric possess any tables or chairs that he is not using?
 > Hans doesn't want to run any marathon.
 He wants to run the Boston marathon and finish it first.
 > I do not know if you have any painkillers for a headache but I wanted to ask because you always have a headache.

+Soru cümlelerinde kullanımı:

+> [!EXAMPLE]
+> Does Eric possess any tables or chairs that he is not using?
+> Have you got any news to tell me?
+You seem like you have some beans to spill.
 > Does your father have any money?

-##### Olumlu Cümlelerde Kullanımı
+Genellikle olumsuz ve soru cümlelerinde kullanılsa da bazı durumlarda olumlu cümlelerde de kullanılabilir.

 > [!EXAMPLE]
 > Use any modals you want.